folkol/intermittent-duplicate-requests-from-jersey-client/README.md

 # Duplicate requests from Jersey Client

-This program reproduces a problem that we've seen with Jersey Client, in which it will duplicate some requests.
+This program reproduces a problem that we've seen with Jersey Client, in which it will duplicate some requests.

 *N.b.
 I haven't found the root cause yet, but it seems to happen if:*